Tmall

-Tmall (Tiānmāo (天猫, 天貓)), formerly Taobao Mall, is a Chinese-language website for business-to-consumer (B2C) online retail, spun off from Taobao, operated in China by Alibaba Group.
+Tmall (Tiānmāo (天猫, 天貓)), formerly Taobao Mall, is a Chinese website for business-to-consumer (B2C) online retail, spun off from Taobao, operated by Alibaba Group.
 It is a platform for local Chinese and international businesses to sell brand-name goods to consumers in Greater China.
 It has over 500 million monthly active users, as of February 2018.
 In the last few years, it has opened its features to brands, not only for online sales but also for developing brand awareness.
-According to Alexa Rank, it is the third most visited website globally in 2021.
+According to Alexa rank, it was the third most visited website globally in 2021.

 History

 Tmall.com was first introduced by Taobao in April 2008 as Taobao Mall (淘宝商城 (淘寶商城, Táobǎo Shāngchéng)), a dedicated B2C platform within its consumer e-commerce website.
 The key difference between Tmall and Taobao is that Tmall is a B2C platform, while Taobao is C2C.

 In November 2010, Taobao Mall launched an independent web domain, tmall.com, to differentiate listings by its merchants, who are either brand owners or authorized distributors, from Taobao's C2C merchants.
 Meanwhile, it kicked off a US$30 million advertising campaign to raise brand awareness among consumers.
 It also announced an enhanced focus on product verticals and improvements in shopping experience.

 In June 2011, Alibaba Group Chairman and CEO Jack Ma announced a major restructuring of Taobao through an internal email.
 It was reorganized into three separate companies.
 As a result, Tmall.com became an independent business under Alibaba Group.
 The other two businesses that resulted from the reorganization are Taobao Marketplace (a C2C marketplace) and eTao (a shopping search engine).
 The move was said to be necessary for Taobao to "meet competitive threats that emerged in the past two years during which the Internet and e-commerce landscape has changed dramatically".

 In October 2011, Tmall.com experienced two successive waves of online rioting since it significantly increased fees on online vendors.
 The service fees rose from 6,000 yuan ($940) to 60,000 yuan ($9,400) a year, and a compulsory fixed sum deposit went from 10,000 yuan ($1,570) to up to 150,000 yuan ($23,500).
 According to Tmall.com, the price increase was intended to help weed out merchants that are too often a source of fakes, shoddy products and poor customer service.
 Stores that earn top ratings for service and quality from customers and high sales volumes are entitled to partial or full refunds.

 On January 11, 2012, TMall.com officially changed its Chinese name to Tiān Māo (天猫), the Chinese pronunciation of Tmall, which literally means "sky cat".

 Tmall held a 51.3% share of the Chinese B2C online product sales market in Q1 2013.